Ch3rry-Pi3-AI/LLMOps-FlipKart-Product-Recommender/README.md

 This setup establishes a **clean, modular, and extensible base** for the **LLMOps FlipKart Product Recommender**, supporting:

-* Well-structured environment and dependency management via `uv`
+* Structured, reproducible environments via `uv`
-* Centralised logging and robust exception handling
+* Centralised logging and exception handling
+* Secure API configuration for Groq, Hugging Face, and AstraDB
-* Prepared integration points for monitoring and deployment
+* Ready integration with monitoring and visualisation tools

-The next stage will involve **data ingestion and conversion pipelines**, transforming product reviews into **LLM-ready document embeddings** for intelligent product recommendations.
+The next stage will involve **data ingestion and embedding pipelines**, transforming FlipKart reviews into **LLM-ready documents** for intelligent product recommendations.